cloudfoundry/docs-deploying-cf/openstack/deploying_microbosh.html.md

 You will need access to these OpenStack services:

-* [Identity](http://www.openstack.org/software/openstack-shared-services/): Micro BOSH will authenticate your credentials trought the identity server and get the endpoint URLs for other OpenStack services.
+* [Identity](http://www.openstack.org/software/openstack-shared-services/): Micro BOSH will authenticate your credentials through the identity server and get the endpoint URLs for other OpenStack services.
 * [Compute](http://www.openstack.org/software/openstack-compute/): Micro BOSH will boot new vms, assign floating IPs to vm, and create and attach volumes to vms.
 * [Image](http://www.openstack.org/software/openstack-shared-services/): Micro BOSH will update new images (called [BOSH Stemcells](/bosh/components/stemcell.html) in BOSH terminology).